jsprodotcom/blog-api/README.md

 ## What else?

-I'm getting use knex, bookshelf & PG hope to intergrate it with these guys soon!
+I'm learning knex, bookshelf & PG hope to intergrate it with these guys soon!

 - [koa-blogapi](https://github.com/maotora/koa-blogapi)